Video Game Intervention, social media/internet browsing intervention

 a.
 Give each family member a pedometer or activity tracker (Fitbit, Garmin, etc).
 The family member with the highest step count chooses the movie on family movie night!

 d.
 Every family member places their device on the kitchen counter.
 Mom and dad place their cell phones, the kids place their iPad’s or other devices.
 The last person to use their device on a weekend gets breakfast in bed.

 c.
 Have the kids compete with a physical activity competition using a pedometer or activity tracker.
 The child with the most steps gets to sit at the head of the table at dinner.

 d.
 A different twist on the item above- all family members compete, and the family member with the least steps does the dishes!

 When a Video Game Intervention Fails

-Sometimes a child’s issues is beyond what we can address as parents.
+Sometimes a child’s issues are beyond what we can address as parents.
 In this case, it’s time to call on a professional to intervene.
 If you’ve tried to intervene and failed, contact us at 800-390-6986 and a qualified representative will help you find the answers you need.